maikro-hikki/doctor-schedule-api/README.md

 To start the server, go into the [myproject](myproject/) directory and run the command `python manage.py runserver`.
 The available APIs will be discussed in the API section.

-To run the automatic tests, run `python manage.py test`.
+To run all the tests automatically, go to the [root directory](myproject/) and run `python manage.py test`.

 # Deliverables
 ## 1. Models